keremcanoztekin/AB_Testing/README.md

 🔍 Step 1: Formulate Hypotheses

  &#8226; H0: There is no significant difference between the two samples.

  &#8226; H1: There is a significant difference between the two samples.
 📊 Step 2: Assumption Check

      1️⃣ Normality assumption: Use Shapiro-Wilk test to check normality assumption of the sample distributions.

      2️⃣ Homogeneity of variance: Use Levene's test to check if variances of the samples are equal.

-🔍 Step 3: Application of the Hypothesis Test
+🔍 Step 3: Implementation of the Hypothesis Test

 1️⃣ If assumptions are met, use the independent two-sample t-test.